 Forest City prices units at near-SGD levels (foreign buyer target market, premium marketing budget baked into price) while renting at Malaysian-market rates (because tenants do not pay a premium for "the Forest City experience").
 The gap is the cashflow deficit.

-Established Johor developments (Danga Bay, JB city, Medini) price units at Malaysian-market levels and rent at Malaysian-market levels.
-The ratios work out to positive simplified cashflow for foreign buyers at similar entry prices — the specific per-unit math is in the directory.
+Established mainland Johor catchments (Danga Bay, central JB, Medini) price units at Malaysian-market levels and rent at Malaysian-market levels.
+For foreign buyers above the RM 1 million state floor, that ratio is what flips simplified cashflow positive.
+The specific per-unit math is in the directory.

-For a cashflow-focused foreign buyer, the three alternatives above are the math-backed options in Johor.
-For an appreciation-focused buyer with conviction on the Forest City 10-year story and willingness to absorb RM 400K+ in negative cashflow over a decade, the math is different — but you should enter that commitment with eyes open about what the monthly number actually is.
+For a cashflow-focused foreign buyer, the mainland Johor positives our screening flags are the math-backed options.
+For an appreciation-focused buyer with conviction on the Forest City 10-year story and willingness to absorb RM 400K+ in negative cashflow over a decade, the math is different, but you should enter that commitment with eyes open about what the monthly number actually is.

 Want to see the same 12-cost framework applied to 10 real properties from the full directory?
 Download the free 5-page sample PDF.